Optical Spectrum Analyzers

 Absolute Power and Power Density

-The vertical axis of the spectrum can be displayed as Absolute Power or Power Density, both of which can be represented in either linear or logarithmic scale.
+The vertical axis of the spectrum can be displayed as Absolute Power or Power Density, both of which can be displayed in either a linear or logarithmic scale.
 In Absolute Power mode, the total power displayed is based on the actual instrument resolution for that specific wavelength; this setting is recommended to be used only with narrow spectrum input light.
 For broadband devices, it is recommended that the Power Density mode is used.
-Here the vertical axis is displayed in units of power per unit wavelength where the unit wavelength is based upon a fixed wavelength band and is independent of the resolution setting of the instrument.
+Here the vertical axis is displayed in units of power per unit wavelength, where the unit wavelength is based upon a fixed wavelength band and is independent of the resolution setting of the instrument.

 Resolution and Sensitivity

 The resolution of this type of instrument depends on the optical path difference (OPD) between the two paths in the interferometer.
 It is easiest to understand the resolution in terms of wavenumbers (inverse centimeters), as opposed to wavelength (nanometers) or frequency (terahertz).

 Assume we have two narrowband sources, such as lasers, with a 1 cm-1 energy difference, 6500 cm-1 and 6501 cm-1.
 To distinguish between these signals in the interferogram, we would need to move away 1 cm from the point of zero path difference (ZPD).
 The OSA can move ±4 cm in OPD, and so it can resolve spectral features 0.25 cm-1 apart.
 The resolution of the instrument can be calculated as:

 where Δλ is the resolution in pm, Δk is the OPD in cm-1 (minimum of 0.25 cm-1 for this instrument) and λ is the wavelength in µm.
 The resolution in pm as a function of wavelength, converted using this formula, is shown in the graph to the right.